swilliams-pivotal/gemfire-groovy-extensions/README.md

       }
     }

-As above, by overriding the rightShift method, and therefore the `>>` operator, the following syntax is possible:
+As above, by overriding the leftShift method, and therefore the `>>` operator, the following syntax is possible:

-    region >> {
+    region << {
       beforeCreate { e->
         println "received beforeCreate event: ${e}"
       }